Mawiza

 At the end of 2024, Mawiza re-released Kollong.
 This version includes new recordings of vocals done entirely in Mapuzungun and drums re-recorded by Txalkan.

-IN 2025, Mawza released ÜL, their first album since signing with Season of Mist.
+IN 2025, Mawiza released ÜL, their first album since signing with Season of Mist.
 The album summons ancestral spirit with modern groove metal in honor of the fierce resistance of The Mapuche Nation.
 Opening ceremony “Wingkawnoam” stomps to an industrial groove that’s guided by Wallmapu’s ancestral spirits, while “Mamüll Reke” towers with the unwavering strength of the Araucanían forest.
 Gojira frontman Joe Duplantier joins the band and members of their community for its climatic harp-strung finale defense “Ti Inan Paw-pawkan”.

 Kimpayaymi tami ekuwael / Here you will learn to respect every form of life”.